OlajideFemi/Carbon-Footprint/Index.md

-# Project Name
+# Carbon Footprint data Analysis

-Welcome to the Project Name GitHub Page!
-Here, we dive deep into how Project Name is making a difference in its field.
-This project aims to [short project description].
+Welcome to the Carbon footprint Data Analysis GitHub Page!
+Here, I dive deep into how Data Analytics is making a difference in the field of De-carbonization and Emissions reduction.
+This project aims to present a data driven approach on carbon emissions within the United kingdom that involves time series forecasting with
+GRU (Gated Recurrent Unit) models, and possibly some geographical data analysis and community detection using network analysis methods.

 ## Features